 To use risk management as a program management tool, the information resulting from each of the risk processes should be documented in a usable form and available to members of the Government/industry program team.
 This information will provide the basis for reporting risk and overall program information, both internally and externally.
-Managing collection and dissemination of risk information can be enhanced through the use of an MIS.
+Managing collection and dissemination of risk information can be enhanced through the use of a Management Information System (MIS).